penumbra-zone/guide/pages/pcli/balance.md

 ensure that the client state is synced to a recent state, so that future invocations of `pcli` commands don't need to wait.

-If someone sent you testnet assets, you should be able to see them now by running:
+If someone sent you assets, you should be able to see them now by running:

 ```bash
 pcli view balance